 We’re here to make meaningful connections and to ensure your experience with us is rewarding and informative.
 Please contact our Program Coordinator Elisa with any questions or access needs and she will forward your message to the appropriate person.

-Join Vermont’s Native American community for Abenaki Heritage Weekend and Arts Marketplace on June 29-30 at Lake Champlain Maritime Museum to explore Abenaki perspectives on life in the Champlain Valley.
-Activities include storytelling, craft demonstrations, drumming, singing, and more.
-Bring a picnic basket for your lunch.
+Vermont’s Native American community for Abenaki Heritage Weekend and Arts Marketplace gathered on June 29-30 at Lake Champlain Maritime Museum to explore Abenaki perspectives on life in the Champlain Valley.
+Activities included storytelling, craft demonstrations, drumming, singing, and more.
 Presented by Vermont Abenaki Artists Association, this event brings together citizens of the Elnu, Nulhegan, Koasek, and Missisquoi Abenaki Tribes.

-We are so thankful for the ongoing support from our sponsors and partners Vermont Humanities, Vermont Arts Council, Lake Champlain Maritime Museum, Abenaki Alliance, and the Abenaki Arts & Education Center.
+As always, we are so thankful for the ongoing support from our sponsors and partners Vermont Humanities, Vermont Arts Council, Lake Champlain Maritime Museum, Abenaki Alliance, and the Abenaki Arts & Education Center.

-On June 29 – 30, 2024, citizens of the New England Abenaki community will gather at Lake Champlain Maritime Museum to celebrate their history and heritage, and the public was invited!
+On June 29 – 30, 2024, citizens of the New England Abenaki community gathered at Lake Champlain Maritime Museum to celebrate their history and heritage, and the public was invited!
 Organized by the Vermont Abenaki Artists Association, this free event was open from 11 a.m. to 4 p.m. both Saturday and Sunday.
+Events scheduled for outside were moved inside when it rained, but the rain did not deter our 700+ guests!

 “The variety and quality of the work created by our Abenaki artists is outstanding,” said Vera Longtoe Sheehan, Executive Director of the Vermont Abenaki Artists Association.
 “Some of our artists create traditional art and some create contemporary art, often inspired by tradition.
 If you are looking to purchase a special gift or something new for your collection, be sure to visit the Native Arts Marketplace.”

-Throughout the weekend there will be activities of interest to everyone.
-The public is advised to bring a picnic lunch and enjoy singing and drumming by the Nulhegan Drum.
-Children and adults alike will enjoy storytelling by Abenaki author and historian Joseph Bruchac.
+Throughout the weekend there were activities of interest to everyone.
+The public was advised to bring a picnic lunch so they could sit and listen to singing and drumming by the Nulhegan Drum.
+Children and adults alike enjoyed storytelling by Abenaki author and historian Joseph Bruchac.

 Link for Accessibility information: ?
 For access questions, contact Elisa [email protected] or (802) 265-0092

 For other questions, you may also email Francine at [email protected]

 Vermont Abenaki Artists Association is supported by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act from the National Endowment for the Arts.